withanage/pkp-github-actions/README.md

 This will trigger   tests against omp,ojs,ops automatically.If you would like to expand or reduce the tests , you can change the application matrix.
 `https://github.com/your_username/pkp-lib/tree/feature_branch/.github/workflows`

- Info: your ojs, omp and ops tests are running against the selected pkp branch.
+ Info: your ojs, omp and ops tests are running against the selected git branch.

 ### Scenario 3: Application + pkp-lib

 If you are changing  both the pkp-lib and the application, follow one of the following strategies.
-#### Step 1: Modify .gitmodules file in the application folder of OJS, OMP, OPS
+#### Step 1: Modify .gitmodules file in the application  e.g. ojs
 1. **Update .gitmodules File:**
-Modify the `.gitmodules` file within the application folder of OJS, OMP, OPS.
  You would change the URL to point to your repository temporarily for testing purposes.
 ```
 [submodule "pkp-lib"]
        path = pkp-lib